 French Discoveries along the Coast of Georgia in 1562

 De Bry's map is based upon an original drawing by Jacques Le Moyne.
-The text describes discovery by the French of six rivers, which the French named the Loire, Charente, Garonne, Gironde, Belle, and the Grande.
+The text describes the discovery, by the French, of six rivers, which the French named the Loire, Charente, Garonne, Gironde, Belle, and the Grande.
 The first of these, the Loire, is not marked on the engraving but is thought to be Altamaha Sound.
-The others are marked respectively Charenta (Sapelo Sound), Garumna (St. Catherines Sound), Gironda (Ossabaw Sound) and Bellum (Wassaw Sound).
+The others are marked respectively, Charenta (Sapelo Sound), Garumna (St. Catherines Sound), Gironda (Ossabaw Sound) and Bellum (Wassaw Sound).

 This work was published by Theodor de Bry from manuscript notes and drawings made by Jacques le Moyne de Morgues, an illustrator and explorer, who sailed with René de Laudonnière on the 1564 Huguenot expedition to Florida.

 Overview of the Ribault and Laudonnière Expeditions in 1562 and 1564